El primer libro que traduzco

 * * *

-In their comments, writers and translators Daniel Borzutzky and Orlando Ricardo Menes praise my translation in words I deeply appreciate.
-Also, today I read in the foreword that writer and scholar Brenda Cárdenas says: “Zetino manages the impossible balancing act of translation by being incredibly faithful to the content of the poems and clear in his interpretation of that content.”
+In their comments, writers and translators Daniel Borzutzky and Orlando Ricardo Menes offer very generous praise for my work.
+Additionally, today I read in the foreword that writer and scholar Brenda Cárdenas says: “Zetino manages the impossible balancing act of translation by being incredibly faithful to the content of the poems and clear in his interpretation of that content.”
 And William, in promoting the book, wrote: “Salvadoran poet and scholar Mario Zetino ... delivers a masterclass in translation, capturing the cultural nuances and authentic voice of the original work.”
-It’s a true honor to be recognized by such experienced writers.
+I am deeply grateful and honored by these evaluations from such experienced authors.

 William’s poetry is powerful and unexpected, demonstrating the power of writing to re-create us by writing our life story, and also through the very act of writing itself.
 Life’s wounds are emotional energy stuck within us, and this poet, through his writing, stirs and transforms them into flowing life and into the power to communicate that life to others.
 William, huge thanks for trusting me with your poetry.

-The book has been published by Red Hen Press and will be released on May 12th.
-You can read more about it and pre-order it on the publisher’s website:
+You can learn more about this book and pre-order it on the publisher’s website:

 Comentarios